gitshishirkarki/log4j-smtp-appender/README.md

 # Log4j2 SMTP appender
 ## Project Description
-This is a sample project that uses Log4j SMTP appender feature to send email as per the provided configuration.
+This is a sample project that uses Log4j SMTP appender feature to send email as per the provided configuration (application-local.properties and log4j2.xml under src.main.resources path).
 The email is sent whenever there occurs log level as ERROR.

 ## Requirements